rzzzwilson/Random-Stuff/solver/README.rst

 On reflection, this is probably the first *real* graphics program I ever wrote in python.
 Looking at the code I see that my style is sort of similar to my current style so I had been using python for a while already.

+My oldest archived copy of *solver* is **solver.archive**.
+The main substantive changes are:

+* Moved pre-function block comments into the function doc string
+* Removed unnecessary *global* statements (I hadn't yet learned that they are necessary only if changing the global)
+* Removing backslash line continuations and using () enclosing instead

+Not bad for greater than 10 year old code!

+I think part of the reason for so little change over that time is partly due to me having a lot of experience prior to that point in time and also to python having such a simple syntac that there is really **only one way to do it™**. formatting is so